andreww/fox/DoX/FoX_wcml.md

 WCML is a library for outputting [CML](http://www.xml-cml.org) data.
 It wraps all the necessary XML calls, such that you should never need to touch any [WXML](|FoX_wxml|) calls when outputting CML.

 The CML output is conformant to version 2.4 of the CML schema.
+The output can also be made conformant to the CompChem convention.

 The available functions and their intended use are listed below.
 Quite deliberately, no reference is made to the actual CML output by each function.